iamjayroberts/iceotopes-zamboni/README.md

 # 🏒 Iceotopes Zamboni

 Portrait-mode arcade mini-game.
-Schultz noticed you wen to Tony's before the game — so guess who's flooding the ice tonight?
+Schultz noticed you went to Tony's before the game — so guess who's flooding the ice tonight?

 Pick your player from the Topes roster, then tap as fast as you can to spiral the zamboni from the outer boards in to center ice. **Fastest resurface wins.**